 The Insignia was designed with versatility & production in mind.
-Everything built into the machine was engineered with the ability to adjust for an absolutely huge range of stocks or materials to be handled, anything from a 50LB cover weight stock to a 24pt card stock and anything in between can be fed, registered and cut on an Insignia machine.
+Everything built into the machine was engineered with the ability to adjust for an absolutely huge range of stocks or materials to be handled, anything from a 50LB cover weight stock to a 30pt card stock and anything in between can be fed, registered and cut on an Insignia machine.

 Starting at the Feeder

 #2 is the side pull guide of the register system, and #3 is the micro-adjustment of the side pull guide.
 The gold pin on the right side of the pull guide is what each sheet is pulled up against.
-The micro-adjustment moves the side guide block 1/128th of an inch with each click for fine tuning of the registration.
+The micro-adjustment moves the side guide block 1/128th of an inch with each click for fine tuning of the registration location.

-The side pull guide can pull to either the left or the right with a 2 minute change on the machine, or for Insignia7 machines a second "B Guide" is available as well if the machines are finishing work off of more than one printing press.
+The side pull guide can pull to either the left or the right with a few minute change on the machine, or for Insignia7 machines a second "B Guide" is available as well if the machines are finishing work off of more than one printing press.

 The black thumb screw on top of the #2 side pull guide is a pressure adjustment to account for changing thickness in materials being ran.
 The guide is able to be de-tensioned to compensate for very light weight materials to ensure no buckling for a consistent register, inversely it can be tightened down for a positive pull on thicker substrates such as laminates & plastics.